board of directors

 Ann is a community-focused leader who brings deep experience in financial oversight, risk management, and organizational governance to her board service.
 She is known for her practical, mission-driven approach and her commitment to helping organizations strengthen accountability, enhance transparency, and steward resources thoughtfully.

 After a 28-year career in public accounting, with a concentration in financial institution audits and its related regulatory, compliance, and control reviews, Ann retired as a partner with a regional public accounting firm at the end of 2023.
 She now serves as Treasurer for a longtime client.
-Ann holds B.S. degrees in Accounting, as well as Education and Psychology, from the University of Southern Mississippi and holds the Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE) designations.
+Ann holds bachelor’s degrees in accounting, as well as education and psychology, from the University of Southern Mississippi and holds the Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE) designations.
 She lives in downtown Pensacola with her husband, David, their dog Koko, and cat Gracie, and enjoys music, cooking, reading, and traveling.

 SECRETARY - Scott Brady (he/him)

-Scott Brady brings a unique blend of business acumen and creative expertise to his role as Secretary of Sunday's Child.
-As Vice President of Lewis Oil Corporation and Managing Partner of Brady Oil, LLC, Scott has successfully navigated the complex energy industry.
-His educational background in Architecture and Graphic Design from Mississippi State University laid the foundation for his creative career path.
+Scott Brady brings a unique combination of business leadership, creative direction, and community engagement to his role as Secretary of Sunday’s Child.
+As Vice President of Lewis Oil Corporation and Managing Partner of Brady Oil, LLC, Scott has built a career balancing entrepreneurial leadership with a lifelong passion for the arts, design, and visual communication.

 Christa Moody (she/her)

-Christa Moody is a Gulf Coast native who has live in Pensacola since 1997.
-In 1999, she graduated with her Bachelors from University of West FL and went on to earn her Masters in Clinical Counseling and Psychology from Troy State University in 2005.
-The earliest part of her career was working as a mental health provider in a local non-for-profit community mental health setting and then working for the State of FL with indigent care in a local forensic setting.
+Christa Moody is a Gulf Coast native who has lived in Pensacola since 1997.
+In 1999, she graduated with her bachelor’s from University of West Florida and went on to earn a Masters in Clinical Counseling and Psychology from Troy State University in 2005.
+The earliest part of her career was spent working as a mental health provider in a local non-for-profit community mental health setting, then working for the State of Florida with indigent care in a local forensic setting.
 Since 2010, she has worked independently in private practice.
 Regardless of the setting as a psychotherapist, she is deeply committed to cultural awareness and sensitivity and strives to create an inclusive and affirming space where people feel seen, heard, safe, and empowered.

 She enjoys volunteering and activism that is pro-social justice and considers it a privilege to help further Sunday’s Child invaluable mission by serving as a board member.